rahulgopinath/rahulgopinath.github.io/_posts/2026-06-09-ttt-grammar-inference.markdown

 `leaf_index` maps `id(leaf)` to the list of `(state, char)` transitions that sifted to that leaf.
-It is passed in explicitly so its contents are visible to callers — `update_hypothesis` reads it to find stale transitions.
+It is passed in explicitly so its contents are visible to callers; `update_hypothesis` reads it to find stale transitions.

 <!--
 ############